Papaya is tropical, sweet, and delicious. It also happens to be very healthy.

 Top with a small dash of cinnamon and, if desired, a few papaya seeds.
 Serve with a straw and drink immediately.
 Don’t let your refreshing drink melt!

-If you liked this recipe, make sure to try out our breakfast- and dessert-inspired baked apple smoothie.
+If you liked this recipe, make sure to try even more smoothie recipes:

 I hope you enjoy this recipe as much as I do, and I look forward to seeing your questions and comments in our comments section!
 Let us know if you have tried other variations as well.